 Responsibility for charging VAT

 Any person registered under the Bulgarian Value Added Tax Act (VATA) is obliged to charge value added tax and issue a tax document, such as an invoice, protocol or notice with the VAT amount indicated on a separate line.
 The document needs to be added to the purchase ledger for the relevant period in the VAT declaration issued in accordance to Art.
 86 of VATA.
 If a document is not issued in the required period, the VAT is due for the period when the tax becomes chargeable.
 Continue reading “VAT charging and tax rates”

 There are different ways for determining the place of supply of goods in accordance with the Bulgarian Value Added Tax Act (VATA).
 This is detrimental for the type of VAT taxation regime of each supply to Bulgaria.
 The basic principle for VAT taxation for each supply is that it is in accordance to the local laws on the territory of the supply.

 Art.
 6 (2) of VATA stipulates that when the goods are not shipped or forwarded but rather their ownership is passed by handing them over – the place of supply is where they are handed over to the buyer.
 Continue reading “Supply of goods – types of places in accordance with Bulgarian VAT regulations”

-A shelf company (also called “ready made company”) is a denotation for a company which is registered in the Commercial Register and has never conducted business activity.
+A shelf company (also called “ready made company”) is a denotation for a company which is registered in the Commercial Register in Bulgaria and has never conducted business activity.
 This kind of companies do not have any obligations, assets or liabilities.